-We have commend our examination of the Council's and standing Committees' minutes posted on the website for the financial year to date to identify whether or not any issues exist that may have an adverse effect, through litigation or other causes, on the Council's future financial stability.
-We have discussed with the Clerk the current position regarding the previous litigation over the development of a former school site.
+We have completed our examination of the Council's and standing Committees' minutes posted on the website for the financial year to date to identify whether or not any issues exist that may have an adverse effect, through litigation or other causes, on the Council's future financial stability.
+During the year we discussed with the Clerk the position regarding the previous litigation over the development of a former school site.